live-long-and-prosper/PdPtCoreShellNanoparticles/README.md

 Folder: [Final_coordinates](./4_Final_coordinates)

-This folder contains the final .
+This folder contains the final coordinates of three nanoparticles.

 ### 5. Analysis of core-shell interface

 Folder: [Analysis_of_interface](./5_Analysis_of_interface)

-This folder contains .
+This folder contains the codes to analyse the pair distribution function (PDF), the core-shell interface, the local coordination structure (PTM), the displacement and strain map of three nanoparticles.